Dr. Toby Groves

 What is thinking quality?

-In practical application, thinking quality is about harnessing the best from our minds and continuously working to expand our abilities.
-It involves the awareness of, and ability to choose and apply, the most effective thinking strategies in each situation.
-This process is continuous, as it requires understanding the internal and external influences on our thinking, managing and regulating those influences to channel them toward the best possible outcomes.
-It necessitates a deep awareness of our thought processes, enabling us to leverage them effectively when it matters most.
-Additionally, thinking quality involves managing our mental resources, regulating attention and focus, and being adaptable.
-It’s about understanding the long-term implications of our decisions, recognizing our mental limits, and not just knowing what we think, but also how and why we think it.
+Thinking quality demands a deep awareness of our mental processes, enabling us to leverage them effectively when it matters most.
+It also involves managing mental resources, regulating attention and focus, and maintaining adaptability.
+Ultimately, it’s about grasping the long-term implications of our decisions, recognizing our cognitive limits, and not just understanding what we think, but also how and why we think it.

 Harnessing Neurological Insights to Improve Professional Decisions

-In my work conducting decision-making and thinking experiments and exercises with thousands of professionals over many years, I’ve learned that virtually everyone, regardless of their expertise, education, or status, has aspects of their thinking and decision-making they wish to improve, ranging from enhancing reasoning processes to dealing with imposter syndrome.
+In my work conducting decision-making and thinking experiments and exercises with thousands of professionals over many years, I’ve learned that virtually everyone, regardless of their expertise, education, or status, has aspects of their thinking and decision-making they wish to improve, ranging from enhancing reasoning processes to dealing with imposter syndrome to mental-wellness.
 Separately, my work and research related to therapies used in neurological or psychological conditions such as Autism, traumatic brain injuries or PTSD, as well as performance enhancing therapies, revealed a compelling parallel.
 The therapies designed to assist in various conditions often target fundamental cognitive processes that, if adapted, could directly address the errors made by the professionals during the experiments.
 This insight led me to see how adapting these strategies could be beneficial in non-clinical settings, particularly among experts and high-stakes decision-makers.

 About My Events